8 Best Market Research Methods to Know Your Buyer Better

 Consider factors such as target audience, budgetary provision, and time frame, which may affect the quality or quantity of information needed for decision-making.

-Applying the proper methods enhances data quality collected during the study, thus helping decide between qualitative methods like interviews & focus groups or quantitative approaches including surveys & A/B testing.
+Applying the proper methods enhances the data quality collected during the study, thus helping decide between qualitative methods such as interviews & focus groups and quantitative approaches such as surveys & A/B testing.

 For instance, if you need extensive user feedback, you can conduct interviews or observe customers through ethnographic studies.